dbayardAWS/intro-data-lake/lab1/NewLab1c.md

 ![screen](images/New10.png)

-## Congratulations- you have finished the ingesting the new dataset into S3
+## Congratulations- you have finished ingesting the new dataset into S3

 Click [here](NewLab1d.md) to advance to the next section